Patient's Query

 Welcome back to icliniq.com.

-First thing, you have post traumatic pain which seems most likely a minimal hairline fracture which you are not allowing to heal as you are constantly putting the foot in strain.
+First thing, you have post-traumatic pain, which seems most likely a minimal hairline fracture that you are not allowing to heal as you are constantly putting the foot under strain.
 It will take about 4 weeks of avoiding football and running.
-Just go for walk and do upper body workout.
-ANA titre less than 1: 100 is considered negative.
+Just go for a walk and do an upper-body workout.
+An ANA titer less than 1:100 is considered harmful.
 So don't worry about 1: 40 titre.
-You have autoimmune thyroiditis and vitiligo that is true but no Lupus or rheumatoid arthritis and I can assure you that.
+You have autoimmune thyroiditis and vitiligo, which is true, but no Lupus or rheumatoid arthritis, and I can assure you that.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!